 Create a splash with these gorgeous blooms.
-Carmine pink petals with a cream flame that looks pink at different times of the day.
-The colouring is deepest on the inside of the bloom.
+Carmine pink, almost red petals with a cream flame that looks almost yellow at different times of the day.
 The soft red tones are really interesting compared to the bright or deep shades you usually see.
-Tulip 'Judith Leyster' opens mid season.
+Tulip ‘Judith Leyster’ opens mid season.

-All our bulbs are ready to grow; they do not need to be chilled.
+All our bulbs are ready to grow; they do not need to be chilled, which is one less thing to do.

 Cool to Sub-Tropical